Queenscliffe Historical Museum

 Opened in 1974, specifically to house socially historical materials peculiar to the Borough of Queenscliffe (which includes Queenscliff, Point Lonsdale and Swan Island) the museum is home to many thousands of items including photographs, documents, paintings, newspapers and toys, just to mention a few.

-The story of the Borough of Queenscliffe is displayed through a representative selection from the Museum's collections of personal memorabilia, household artefacts, furniture, maps, photographs, documents and works of art.
+The story of the Borough of Queenscliffe is displayed through a representative selection from the Museum's collections of personal memorabilia, household artifacts, furniture, maps, photographs, documents and works of art.

 This rich source of information complements the hundreds of personal documents and diaries that have been donated by descendants of pioneers.

-Many of the visitors just enjoy looking at the past, but increasingly it has been found that research is often the reason for a visit.
+Many of the visitors just enjoy looking at the past, but research is often the reason for a visit.
 Whether you are a local resident checking on family history, local property titles or a student preparing a project, you will not be disappointed with the resources available.